ottowayi/pycomm3/docs/examples/tag_examples.rst

 For UDT/AOI or built-in structure data-types, information and definitions are stored in the ``data_types`` property.
 This property allow you to query the PLC to determine what types of tags it may contain.
-For details on the contents of a data type definition view :ref:`struct-def`.
+For details on the contents of a data type definition view :ref:`usage/logixdriver:Structure Definitions`.

 Print out the public attributes for all structure types in the PLC: